minhtriet/frozenlake/README.md

         print(states[j][i])  # note the change of index here
 ```

-It would be sensible to make one's own convention and to follow it to make it a habit.
+It would be sensible to make one's convention and to follow it to make it a habit.

 ### Initialization
 Weight initialization gets a decent amount of attention (https://papers.nips.cc/paper/7338-how-to-start-training-the-effect-of-initialization-and-architecture.pdf, https://arxiv.org/pdf/1504.00941.pdf, https://twitter.com/ylecun/status/854136432327352320).
-Most profound effect is that setting wrong weight can lead to very slow or no learning at all.
-Luckily, we have a chance to experiment it in shallow learning too.
+The most profound effect is that setting the wrong weight can lead to very slow or no learning at all.
+Luckily, we have a chance to replicate this in shallow learning too.

 ```
 for i in range(width):